 The Service Call: A Full Cycle, Zero Spin

 The call came in from a homeowner in Mooresville.
-Their Maytag HE top-load washer — the kind with an impeller instead of a traditional agitator, which you can see clearly in the photo with the lid open — was completing its full cycle but leaving every load completely sopping wet.
-The machine wasn’t showing any error codes.
-It just ran through its program, beeped when done, and stopped — with clothes that needed to go straight back in for another cycle, or two, or three.
+Their Maytag HE top-load washer was completing its full cycle but leaving every load completely sopping wet.
+The machine wasn't showing any error codes.
+It just ran through its program, beeped when done, and stopped — with clothes that needed to go straight back in for another cycle.
+Our technician was out the next morning.

 Why a Maytag HE Top-Load Washer Stops Spinning